kerchunkwow/kermudlet/README.md

 end
 ```
 ### Temporary Data Capture Triggers
-- Certain triggers are only useful when capturing data from a specific command like score; for efficiency, leaves these off by default and use an Alias to turn them on temporarily prior to issuing the command in question.
+- Certain triggers are only useful when capturing data from a specific command like score; for efficiency, you can turn these off by default and use an Alias to turn them on temporarily prior to issuing the command in question.
 You can either leave them on for a set period of time (enough to ensure the output is done parsing), or use some component of the output to trigger the disable.
 Here's an example of how to enable a temporary trigger to capture 'aff' data from all sessions.
 ```
 -- Called by 'aff'; turns on temporary affect capturing triggers for all sessions to update affect status strings function aliasAffectCapture()